ovr/ghubber/README.md

 ### LICENSE

-This project is open-sourced software licensed under the MIT License.
+This project is open-sourced software licensed under the MIT License with Additions.

+* You are not able to edit About Page.
+* Delete any copyrights.
+* You are not able to fork/clone/rebuild repository to publish "YOU FORK NAME" to Play Market, ITunes or any app stores.

 See the [LICENSE](LICENSE) file for more information.